kleinfreund/kleinfreund.de/src/posts/2021/2021-07-17-interesting-numberformat-api-behavior.md

 For some locales (e.g. `"ru"`, `"tk"`), the returned value isn’t “NaN” but rather the translation of the phrase “not a number” (that’s what “<span lang="ru">не число</span>” translates to).
 I’ve tried this in the latest stable versions of Mozilla Firefox and Google Chrome.

 I would’ve preferred for calls to `format` with “it doesn’t look like a number” values to either return `null` or `"NaN"` (consistently) or to throw an error.
 Then, one would be able to detect whether a string value looks like a JavaScript number.
+Not that this would be very useful.
+One can already perform this kind of check using `!Number.isNaN(parseFloat(value))`.